justinjiajia/personalwiki/mapreduce_app.md

  On your journey to deployment, one of your options is to package your application in an uber JAR.
 An uber JAR (also known as super JAR or fat JAR) is a JAR above (literally the German translation of über) the other JARs.
 The uber JAR contains all the classes needed by your application, regardless of the number of JARs you had on your class path.
 In other words, it contains most, if not all, the dependencies of your application.
 Logistics are then uber simplified because you will handle only one JAR.

 To build the uber JAR, you will use the Maven Shade build plugin.
 You can read its full documentation at http://maven.apache.org/plugins/maven-shade-plugin/index.html

+## Footnote

+<sup>[1](#footnote1)</sup> Java Archive (JAR) is a package file format typically used to aggregate many Java class files and associated metadata and resources (text, images, etc.) into one file to distribute applications on the Java platform.
+For details, see Using JAR Files: The Basics.